huggingface/transformers/docs/source/en/perf_infer_cpu.md

 </Tip>

 ONNX Runtime (ORT) is a model accelerator that runs inference on CPUs by default.
 ORT is supported by 🤗 Optimum which can be used in 🤗 Transformers, without making too many changes to your code.
-You only need to replace the 🤗 Transformers `AutoClass` with it's equivalent [`~optimum.onnxruntime.ORTModel`] for the task you're solving, and load a checkpoint in the ONNX format.
+You only need to replace the 🤗 Transformers `AutoClass` with its equivalent [`~optimum.onnxruntime.ORTModel`] for the task you're solving, and load a checkpoint in the ONNX format.

 For example, if you're running inference on a question answering task, load the [optimum/roberta-base-squad2](https://huggingface.co/optimum/roberta-base-squad2) checkpoint which contains a `model.onnx` file: